xiaoran007/RaspberryPi-SmartFan/README.md

 make main
 ```
 ### Install
-you can start driver manually, or use following command to set auto start with the system:
+you can start the driver manually, or use the following command to set auto start with the system:
 ```shell
 sudo make install
 ```